OpenGenus/cosmos/guides/coding_style/c/README.md

 for (;;)
 ```

 Each case in a switch statement should not be indented but the code for each should be.
-Any case falthroughs should be commented.
+Any case fallthroughs should be commented.
+Every case should be terminated with a break statement.
+Default statement is not compulsory to be used.
+Inside switch case statement continue can't be used.Continue statement is used inside loops only.

 ```C
 switch (ch) {